abienvenu/Kyela/README.md

 To edit or extend the FAQ or About page, you just have to add entries in Resources/translations/faq.en.yml (or about.en.yml).

 For further customisation, you have to edit the templates or the code.
-Because of the licence (GNU Affero GPL-3.0), you must publish the modified code as soon as your project is online.
+Because of the licence (GNU Affero GPL-3.0), you must publish the modified code as soon as your project is publicly online.
+If you made cool features, feel free to send pull request to the project: https://github.com/abienvenu/Kyela

 CHANGELOG
 ---------
+* v1.5.5 :
+  - Added limit for "Archives" to avoid memory outages
 * v1.5.4 :
   - Better documentation
   - Docker compatibility